-The RFP was released late in 2012 to engage providers and to finalize technology to commence the delivery of the program in 2013.
-It was anticipated that the initial year would allow any technology issues to be resolved, marketing of the program to begin and initial installations.
-The bulk of installations were anticipated to occur in 2014.
+Initiative Activities/Progress: The RFP was released late in 2012 to engage providers and to finalize technology to commence the delivery of the program in 2013.
+It was anticipated that the 2013 year would allow any technology issues to be resolved and marketing of the program to begin.